aydansh24/Multiplayer-Kitchen-Game/README.md

 3. Open Command Prompt
 4. Type "cd" then paste the folder address.
 Press "Enter"

 Host:
 5. Type "python server.py"
 6. The command prompt should print out "Waiting for connection...
 Server Started"
 7. To play, repeat steps 3 and 4, then follow the instructiosn below

-Player
+Player:
-5. Ensure that someone is already running the server file
+8. Ensure that someone is already running the server file
-6. Type "python client.py"
+9. Type "python client.py"
-7. A window should pop up, and you can begin playing!
+10. A window should pop up, and you can begin playing!
+11.
+12.